-Name Term of Instruction Location Format of Instruction Evaluator's na me Supply a ranking: 1-Stro Strongly disagree ngly agree/ 2-Agree/ 3-N leutral/ 4- Disagree/ 5- The instructor explained d ifficult concepts in an unde erstandableway When applicable or feasible contemporary ministry situ ne course materialto The instructor seems to ha ave a broad knowledge of the course subject The instructor demonstrate ed a respectful, caring atti tude towardstudents The instructor used instruction facilitated learning. ctional methods and /or de elivery systemsthat The instructor taught in a r confession. manner consistent with the e seminary's doctrinal The instructor was well pre epared and managed the classwell Adjunct Professor's responent Explain below if necessary h the peer evaluation above.
-Adjunct Professor's signat ure.
-Date [.]
+Instructor's name uctor's name Course Term of Instruction Loca Location Format of Instruction Evalı Supply a ranking: 1-Strongly agree Strongly disagree 2-Agree 3-Neutral 4- Disagree 5- The instructor explained difficult co oncepts in an ur derstandable w ay.
+When applicable or feasible, the insministry situations or issues. structor related the course mate erial to contemp orary The instructor seemed to have a broad knowledge of the course subject.
+The instructor demonstrated a respectful, caring attitude toward students.
+The instructor used instructional methods that facilitated learning.
+The instructor used instructional methods appropriate to the course delivery system (whether Internet, classroom, CIV, or workshop). em The instructor taught in a manner consistent with the seminary's doctrinal confession. sion.
+The instructor was well prepared for the class.
+The instructor managed the class well.
+Adjunct Professor's response: I concur/disagree with the peer evaluation above.
+Adjunct Professor's signature: Date: